Bath, Pennsylvania: Demographics

-The most common ancestries in Bath are German (33.2%), Irish (13.1%), Italian (10.2%), English (4.7%), and Polish (3.7%).
-The percentage of married families in Bath is 52.5%, while those who have never been married are 24.4%.
-Divorced residents account for 11.8%, followed by widowed (8.9%) and separated (2.3%) residents.
-The number of people over the age of 25 with at least a high school diploma is 76.9%.
-Those with a bachelor's degree or higher is 14.8% and residents with at least a graduate or professional degree is 5.9%.
-The unemployment percentage in August 2012 was 8.7%.
-In 2009, the median income for a household in the borough was $43,983 and the per capita income for the borough was $21,999.
-The average house or condo value was $194,522 and the average cost for rent was $791.
-For houses with mortgages, the average property tax was $3,051.
-About 6.4% of families and 7.9% of the population were below the poverty line, including 10.9% of those under age 18 and 12.6% of those age 65 or over.
+The percentage of married families in Bath is 37.7%, cohabitating couples 18.7%, male householders without a partner 15.9%, and female householders without a partner 27.6%.
+The number of people over the age of 25 with at least a high school diploma is 90.2%.
+Those with a bachelor's degree or higher is 18.9% and residents with a graduate or professional degree is 5.2%.
+The unemployment percentage in 2021 was 7%.
+In 2020, the median income for a household in the borough was $53,250 and the per capita income for the borough was $23,233.

+The average house or condo value was $170,900 and the average cost for rent was $1,189.
+About 14% of families and 17.8% of the population were below the poverty line.

 Community organizations

-Bath is home to several organizations, including include the American Legion Eckley E. Patch Post 470, the BBCP, the Bath-East Allen Youth Club, Bath Improvements Committee, Bath Museum Committee, Bath Lions Club, Bath Lioness Club, Bath Lions Midget Football Committee, Governor Wolf Historical Society, Historical Architectural Review Board, Mid-County Senior Center, and the Park, Recreation, & Shade Tree Commission.
-There is also a Crime Watch in place.
-The Monocacy Creek Watershed Association is active in Bath, which helps protect the Monocacy Creek.
+Bath is home to several organizations, including American Legion Eckley E. Patch Post 470, the BBCP, the Bath-East Allen Youth Club, Bath Improvements Committee, Bath Museum Committee, Bath Lions Club, Bath Lioness Club, Bath Lions Midget Football Committee, Governor Wolf Historical Society, Historical Architectural Review Board, Mid-County Senior Center, the Park, Recreation, and Shade Tree Commission, and Crime Watch.
+Also, the Monocacy Creek Watershed Association is active in Bath, which helps protect the Monocacy Creek.
 They hold creek cleanups and other conservation efforts throughout the year.

 The four recreational areas in Bath include the Volunteer Firefighter's Park, Keystone Park, Ciff Cowling Field, and Carl L. Rehrig Park.